chloe-hahn/document-viewer-docs/features/index.md

 # Features

-Generally, the key features of DDV are shown as below.
+Generally, the key features of Dynamsoft Document Viewer are shown as below.

 ## Data Management

 Data management is to manage the data which is imported into DDV.

-How does DDV implement data management?
+How does Dynamsoft Document Viewer implement data management?
 First of all, there are two concepts which need to be introduced, document and page.

 Page can be understood as a page, currently an image, which is the smallest unit of managing data.
 Each page has a unique pageUid.